A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Numerical Results

-The proposed non-convex approach is compared against another non-convex approach developed in~\cite{chen2018projected}, named the projected power method.
-The spectral estimator for $\mathcal{Z}_m$-\sync is once again included in the experiments as a baseline.
-We focus on how the recovery rate and computation time of these approaches depend on the cyclic group order $m$.
-The experiment results are plotted in Figure~\ref{fig:cyclic_sync}.
-All the points in the figure are obtained as the average over 30 independent random instances.
+We compare the performance of the proposed entropic spectral estimator and GPM-based non-convex approach with that of another non-convex approach named \emph{projected power method}, which is developed in~\cite{chen2018projected}.
+The standard spectral estimator for $\mathcal{Z}_m$-\sync is once again included in the experiments as a baseline.
+We focus on how the recovery rate and computational time of these approaches depend on the order $m$ of the cyclic group.
+The results are plotted in Figure~\ref{fig:cyclic_sync}.
+All the points in the figure are obtained by averaging over 30 independent random instances.

-In terms of computational time, the proposed non-convex approach significantly outperforms the projected power method.
-For the recovery performance, our approach is worse than the projected power method, especially when the group order $m$ is large (see Figures~\ref{fig:cyclic_sync_55} and \ref{fig:cyclic_sync_85}.)
-Therefore, for cyclic synchronization problems, the projected power method is the way to go if we are focusing on the recovery performance.
-However, if speed and scalability are of great concern, our experiment results suggest that the proposed non-convex approach would be a better alternative.
+As Figure \ref{fig:cyclic_sync} shows, our proposed entropic spectral estimator with $K = 10$ significantly outperforms the standard spectral estimator, and the non-convex approach can further improve the recovery rate, albeit by a small margin.
+The projected power method has the best recovery rate, especially when the group order $m$ is large.
+Nevertheless, in terms of computational time, the proposed GPM-based non-convex approach is substantially faster than the projected power method.
+This is because each step of the projected power method relies on the projection onto an $m$-dimensional simplex, which is essentially an $m$-dimensional linear programming problem, but our method relies on the closed-form projection formula in Proposition~\ref{prop:cyclic_proj}, whose computational cost is independent of $m$.
+Therefore, for cyclic synchronization problems, the projected power method is the way to go if recovery performance is the main concern.
+However, if speed and scalability are of great concern, then our results suggest that the proposed GPM-based non-convex approach would be a better alternative.